sanfinity-Iot/openremote/Developer-Guide:-Maintaining-an-installation.md

 ## Monitoring

-Tail log output of all containers with `docker-compose -p <Project Name> -f <Your docker-compose.yml> logs -f`.
+Tail log output of all containers with `docker-compose -p openremote -f profile/demo.yml logs -f`.

 Use `docker stats` to show CPU, memory, network read/writes, and total disk read/writes for running containers.